-- □ Types in E2E-ICD are mapped to their reasonable equivalents: INTEGER to int32, FLOAT to double, BOOLEAN to logical and the STRING, FILE and FOLDER types to char array strings. - □ TIME parameters are mapped to a TimeValue class. - □ 1-D "list" types are generally mapped to vector-shaped matrices or cell arrays containing the appropriate types.
-Matrices (described in the general API as "lists of lists") are represented by actual matrices or matrix-shaped cell arrays. - □ Access to ARRAY-typed parameters is provided with the "getArrayValue" approach described in §4.2.3.4. - □ In order to use OSFI in Matlab the library must be accessible through the Matlab path.
+FLOAT to double and BOOLEAN to logical.
+The STRING, FILE and FOLDER types can be chosen to map to either char vectors (and cell arrays thereof) or string scalars and arrays, depending on a parameter passed to ConFM.
+TIME parameters are mapped to a TimeValue class.
+1-D "list" types are generally mapped to vector-shaped matrices or cell arrays containing the appropriate types.
+Matrices (described in the general API as "lists of lists") are represented by actual matrices or matrix-shaped cell arrays.
+Access to ARRAY-typed parameters is provided with the "getArrayValue" approach described in §4.2.3.4.
+In order to use OSFI in Matlab the library must be accessible through the Matlab path.
 Either it must be deployed in a folder in the path or it must be available in a folder known to the script so it can be added to it.
 Look at §3.5.3 for more information on this.